The Auto Fanatic Professional Wheel Cleaning Foam is finally in production after many setbacks that…

 In a world where everyone today is so consumed with social media and almost always focused on humility or something negative it is nice to see people who are in the celebrity spotlight continuously focus only and always on the positive.
-The wife and I love watching HGTV and for years have been fans of Fixer Upper.
+I love watching HGTV and for years have been fans of Fixer Upper.
 Chip and Joanna Gaines are this infectious couple from Waco Texas who create life long dreams for families by enriching their lives each and every day creating ultimate dream homes.
 If anyone watches the show you can clearly see how passionate, genuine and loving Chip and Joanna Gaines are not only to others but within their own family.
 They are blessed with an amazing life, family and success because I am a firm believer what you put out in the universe attracts more greatness.
 To say I am a big fan is an understatement and I plan to visit the Magnolia Team very soon to meet them in person in Waco Texas.

 Now getting back to the focus on this post, that is gratitude and giving back.
 I was raised with a very gracious family who always had an open door and helping hand to everyone and anyone in need.
 Whenever a stranger, worker, family member or neighbor needed something my father would always step up whether he had the means or if he did not he still made it a personal promise to help.
 I grew up as a young boy watching the Jerry Lewis Telethons for MS on TV and my Dad not only enjoyed watching for the live music performances but he always picked up the phone and would donate multiple times throughout the event.
 I never understood that as a kid growing up at ages 5 to 7 years old but as I grew older and my father would take me to work with him at the shop and visiting clients I started to get it.
 Growing up in the 1980s was a great time because like my father I also became a huge music lover due to his influence on me and my brother at such a young age.
 Whether it was watching Live Aid and Freddie Mercury performing his ass off or the We Are the World Campaign for Hunger my father always picked up the phone and donated.